LeoRochaM2/habit_tracker_app/README.md

 - Enter the habit name and an optional date (defaults to today).
 - The app logs the event in the tracker.

-Analyze Habits
+Analyse Habits

-- Choose "Analyze your habits" and select one of the following:
+- Choose "Analyse your habits" and select one of the following:
 - View all currently tracked habits.
 - Display habits grouped by periodicity.
 - See the longest run streak across all habits.
-- Analyze the longest streak for a specific habit.
+- Analyse the longest streak for a specific habit.
 - Retrieve all details about a habit.

 Update a Habit